blindstitch/i3-improvements/README.md

 ## workspace.py
 Arrange, rename, and navigate renamed workspaces

-This script corrects issues with renaming workspaces.
-Stock i3 has a few bugs with space renaming:
+Stock i3 has a few annoying bugs with space renaming:
   - Renamed spaces are moved to the end of the list
   - Renamed workspaces cannot be accessed with `$mod+num`
   - There is no way (that I can find) to control the way the workspaces are arranged